Strategic Communications & Marketing

 If MIC staff members wish to book rooms after 6pm on weekdays and any time on weekends during term, and any time out of term, they should email: RoomBookings@mic.ul.ie, giving details including: contact details, times, dates, number and type of room(s) required and preferred set up/room configuration.

-Instructions for booking meeting rooms for internal use can be found here.
+Instructions for booking meeting rooms for internal use here.

 - Programme Marketing